-I recently left the assembly I was a part of for nearly twenty-seven years.
-I was in leadership there for eighteen of those years, serving as an elder, and even longer in the worship ministry.
+Im July of 2020 left the assembly I was a part of for nearly twenty-seven years.
+I was in leadership there for eighteen of those years, serving as an elder, seven years in broadcast ministry, and even longer in the worship ministry.
 When I left I believe I came out of a fog and began, almost immediately, to see more clearly.
 I see my need for Messiah more and more.
 I only stand in Him.
 My entrance into the kingdom of the Father is only in and through Him.
 I see Him in all the Feasts in the Torah of Moses, and in the Sabbath.
 But I believe what the Apostle Paul wrote, that, “by works of Torah no one is saved.”

 Life is all about change, especially for the taught one of the Christ, Jesus, or Messiah Yahoshua.
 I was once a staunch critic of the name “Jesus.”
 I am no longer.
 Truth is that the name doesn’t seem to fit, as it is a relatively new addition.
 But, likewise, I haven’t seen any compelling evidence that anyone really knows how to pronounce the name of the Savior.
 The vowel points supplied by the Masorites, are not part of the original Hebrew language.
 I believe the day will come when we will all know His true name.
 Until then, dogmatic declarations and condemnations upon those who call Him Jesus is not warranted.